pexeixv/hashnode/cky30ifn503kf02s1e4518edy.md

 ## What is the mission of hi?

 Today, tech and financial institutions make money off you, not for you.
-We aim to change that.
+Hi aims to change that.
 Financial services should be a global public good.
-We are using blockchain technology to make this happen.
+Hi uses blockchain technology to make this happen.
-The not-for-profit financial services platform’s token has been launched on the Ethereum blockchain. hi is leveraging blockchain technology to build services that are community-powered.
+The not-for-profit financial services platform’s token has been launched on the Ethereum blockchain.
+Hi is leveraging blockchain technology to build services that are community-powered.
 Members of hi are the key stakeholders of this ecosystem, and the business is committed to maximizing membership value — not profits.
-Our first product is a digital wallet that provides members with the most seamless payment experience via social messengers (initially Telegram and WhatsApp, next LINE, Facebook Messenger, and others).
+The first product is a digital wallet that provides members with the most seamless payment experience via social messengers (initially Telegram and WhatsApp, next LINE, Facebook Messenger, and others).

 ## Claim Daily Rewards